-- The field assistance or laboratory applicant must fulfil the following requirements: - Being able to comply with national fiscal context and rules for receipt of international funds from Spain. - Partnership and subcontracting are not allowed. - Availability travel across Tunisia.
+The applicant must meet the following requirements:

+- Ability to comply with the national fiscal context and rules for the receipt of international funds from Spain. - Partnership and subcontracting are not allowed. - Being from Morocco or having a good knowledge of the country's context.